anujantil/Deploy_simple_golang_lambda_function/README.md

 # Introduction
-- This repository contains the golang "Hello world" deployment startegy and codebase using containerized approach.
+- This repository contains the golang simple "Hello world" application deployment startegy and codebase using containerized approach.